CharleneMcKeown/Integration-Workshop/lab.3/README.md

 # API Management Hands on Lab

+## What is API Management?
 The Azure API management (APIM) service is hosted in the Azure cloud and is positioned between your APIs and the Internet.
 An Azure API gateway is an instance of the Azure API management service.

 When you publish your APIs, you use the Azure portal to control how particular APIs are exposed to consumers.
 You might want some APIs to be freely available to developers, for demo purposes, and access to other APIs to be tightly controlled.

 Suppose you are the lead developer for an online shoe company.
 The company is growing quickly and wants to optimize its supply chain.
 One component of this optimization is to expose some internal data and processes, such as inventory and planning, to partners so they can directly access information on current stock levels.
 You want to provide partner access through a set of web APIs.
 These APIs will be published on the public Internet, but only partner applications should be able to use them.
 Your company and your partners want to minimize the costs of integration, and your developer teams want to focus on the business logic, not secondary concerns such as authorization.

+## About this lab

-In this lab, you will create an API gateway to securely publish an API and explore many of the features available in API Management.
+In this guided lab, you will create an API gateway to securely publish an API and explore many of the features available in API Management.
+At the end of the lab there are challenges designed to stretch you.
+At any point, you can stop the guided part of this lab and start the challenges.

 >Note: If you are taking part in this lab as part of a Microsoft UK CSU hosted event, please skip the setup step - we have provisioned everything for you in your own tenant.
 Log in to the Azure portal and find your resource group, and proceed to Part 1 below.

 ## Setup